 Incorrect Grading

-Lumber grades area a national and international standards for certain qualities like color, appearance, size of knots and more.
+Lumber grades are national and international standards for certain qualities like color, appearance, size of knots, and more.
 Sometimes the manufacturer will incorrectly grade flooring material so that the installer and the customer aren’t receiving what they ordered.

 Mis-milled Flooring